 With any data collection process, some form of validation is required to ensure the data captured is complete and consistent.
 Once validated, the data needs to be used to generate meaningful management information.
-It is likely though that it will take a few iterations to get the information into a format that management, the F&GP committee, external reviewers and the board are satisfied with as providing the 'right' information and in the 'right' format, and at the 'right' time.
+It is likely though that it will take a few iterations to get the information into a format that management, the local governing body, the audit committee and the board are satisfied with as providing the 'right' information and in the 'right' format, and at the 'right' time.